nighthawkcoders/teacher_portfolio/_posts/2023-10-08-javascript-character-monkey.md

             // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
             // ensuring smooth visuals.
             requestAnimationFrame(function() {
-                setTimeout(animate, animationDelay); // Adjust the delay (in milliseconds) to control the frame rate.
+                setTimeout(animate, monkey.animationType.animationDelay); // Adjust the delay (in milliseconds) to control the frame rate.
             });
         }